lid2000/exportlj/README.md

 Anyway, given that Mozilla have abandoned XUL (and Deepest Sender stopped working properly ages ago) and I'm trying to rekindle my love of coding, I started working on this - a Node.js app that'll let you download your LiveJournal and save it to a SQLite database.
-It's up to you what you do with it from there, but there's heaps of utilities that can read SQLite files, such as [DB Browser for SQLite](http://sqlitebrowser.org/).
+It's up to you what you do with it from there, but there's heaps of utilities that can read SQLite files, such as [DB Browser for SQLite](http://sqlitebrowser.org/) or [SQLiteStudio](https://sqlitestudio.pl/).
 Hopefully one day someone who isn't me will come up with a cool LJ-specific interface for reading it.

 At the moment all exportlj does is export entries and comments - I'm still working on getting all the extra metadata and shared journals working.

 ## Installation
 Make sure you've got a recent version of Node installed.
-I'm using 8.7.0 at the time of writing.
+I'm using 16 at the time of writing.
 Then check out this repository, and run
 ```
 npm install